tenta-browser/chromium-crosswalk/docs/callback.md

 ### Memory Management And Passing

-Pass `base::Callback` objects by value if ownership is transferred; otherwise, pass it by const-reference.
+Pass `base::{Once,Repeating}Callback` objects by value if ownership is transferred; otherwise, pass it by const-reference.

 ```cpp
 // |Foo| just refers to |cb| but doesn't store it nor consume it.